Sports in Texas: Collegiate

 Originally, most Texas Division I universities were part of the Southwest Conference until it dissolved in 1996.
-The twelve schools whose football teams compete at the Division I FBS level are the Baylor Bears, TCU Horned Frogs, Texas Longhorns, and Texas Tech Red Raiders of the Big 12 Conference; the Texas A&M Aggies of the Southeastern Conference; the SMU Mustangs and Houston Cougars of the American Athletic Conference; the North Texas Mean Green, Rice Owls, UTEP Miners, and UTSA Roadrunners of Conference USA; and the Texas State Bobcats of the Sun Belt Conference.
-The Sam Houston Bearkats, currently a member of the Division I FCS Western Athletic Conference, will join Conference USA in 2023.
+As of the current 2025 season, 13 Texas schools compete in the top level of college football, Division I FBS.
+Seven of those schools compete in a Power Four conference.
+The Baylor Bears, Houston Cougars, TCU Horned Frogs, and Texas Tech Red Raiders compete in the Big 12 Conference; the Texas Longhorns and Texas A&M Aggies in the Southeastern Conference; the SMU Mustangs in the Atlantic Coast Conference; the North Texas Mean Green, Rice Owls, and UTSA Roadrunners in the American Conference; the Texas State Bobcats in the Sun Belt Conference (and moving to the Pac-12 Conference in 2026); and the Sam Houston Bearkats and UTEP Miners in Conference USA (UTEP will join the Mountain West Conference in 2026).
 Texas has the most FBS schools in the United States.

 According to a survey of FBS coaches, the rivalry between the University of Oklahoma and the University of Texas at Austin, the Red River Shootout, ranks the third-best in the nation.
 A fierce rivalry, the Lone Star Showdown, also exists between the two state's largest universities, Texas A&M University and the University of Texas.
-This athletic rivalry has been put on hold after the Aggies joined the Southeastern Conference in 2012, but is likely to resume when the Longhorns move to the SEC in 2024.
+This athletic rivalry was put on hold after the Aggies joined the Southeastern Conference in 2012, but resumed with the Longhorns' 2024 move to the SEC.
 The SMU Mustangs and Texas Christian University Horned Frogs have a rivalry called the Battle for the Iron Skillet.
-The Houston–Rice rivalry exists between the University of Houston and Rice University with a large focus on the Bayou Bucket Classic.
+The Houston–Texas Tech football rivalry is a Big 12 intraconference rivalry.
+Houston's two largest athletic programs hold the Houston–Rice rivalry with a large focus on the Bayou Bucket Classic.

 Texas is home to many other Division I programs with football teams competing in Division I FCS.
-In addition to the aforementioned Sam Houston, these include the Abilene Christian Wildcats, Stephen F. Austin Lumberjacks, and Tarleton Texans of the Western Athletic Conference (WAC); the Houston Christian Huskies, Incarnate Word Cardinals, Lamar Cardinals, and Texas A&M–Commerce Lions of the Southland Conference; and the Prairie View A&M Panthers and Texas Southern Tigers of the Southwestern Athletic Conference.
-The WAC, which had shut down its FBS football league after the 2012 season, following the departure of nearly all of its football schools, reinstated football at the FCS level in July 2021, coinciding with the arrival of Abilene Christian, Lamar, Sam Houston, and Stephen F. Austin from the Southland.
-However, WAC football entered a period of flux with Incarnate Word backing out of its planned 2022 move from the Southland, soon followed by Lamar accelerating its planned 2023 return to the Southland by a year.
-Eventually, the WAC and ASUN Conference announced they would fully merge their respective FCS football leagues in 2023 under the tentative name of ASUN–WAC Football Conference.
+The Abilene Christian Wildcats and Tarleton State Texans compete in the Western Athletic Conference (WAC) and, for football only, the United Athletic Conference (UAC).
+Starting in July 2026, the WAC will rebrand as the UAC, with both programs' memberships transferring accordingly.
+The East Texas A&M Lions, Houston Christian Huskies, Incarnate Word Cardinals, Lamar Cardinals, Stephen F. Austin Lumberjacks. and UTRGV Vaqueros play in the Southland Conference (SLC), and the Prairie View A&M Panthers and Texas Southern Tigers are in the Southwestern Athletic Conference.
 Rivalries include the Battle of the Piney Woods between Sam Houston and Stephen F. Austin and another between Prairie View A&M and Texas Southern.